 Vicky Huang, ASGC - "Asia is a geographically large region, with diverse and scattered resources (technologies and facilities) coupled with the general problem of insufficient investment from government in academic hardware supply.
-As such, the concept of desktop grids and volunteer computing is very suitable and useful to popularise in the Asia-Pacific region through initiatives such as DEGISCO."
+As such, the concept of desktop grids and volunteer computing is very through initiatives such as DEGISCO."